byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 - [C# Lambda Functions](https://www.programiz.com/csharp-programming/lambda-expression)

-## Key Differences: Threading in Python vs. C#
+# 11.2 Key Differences: Threading in Python vs. C#

 While the fundamental concepts of threading and concurrency – managing shared resources, avoiding race conditions, preventing deadlocks – apply across languages, the specific implementation details and capabilities differ significantly between Python and C#/.NET.
 Understanding these differences is crucial as you transition from using Python's threading model to C#'s.

-### The Global Interpreter Lock (GIL)
+## The Global Interpreter Lock (GIL)

 - **Python**: Python employs a Global Interpreter Lock (GIL).
 This is a mutex that allows only one thread to execute Python bytecode at any given time within a single process, even on multi-core processors.
 While effective for simplifying memory management in Python, it fundamentally limits the ability of threads to achieve true parallelism for CPU-bound tasks.
 To achieve CPU-bound parallelism in Python, one typically resorts to the multiprocessing module, using separate processes instead of threads.

 - **C# (.NET)**: C# and the .NET runtime do not have a GIL.
 This is arguably the most significant difference.
 C# threads managed by the .NET runtime can execute truly in parallel on multiple CPU cores.
 This means that for CPU-bound tasks (e.g., complex calculations, data processing), using multiple threads in C# can lead to substantial performance improvements proportional to the number of available cores, a benefit largely unrealized with threads in Python.
 For I/O-bound tasks, both Python and C# threads can provide concurrency benefits by allowing threads to overlap waiting periods.

-### Core Libraries and Abstractions
+## Core Libraries and Abstractions

 - **Python**: You primarily worked with the threading module for thread-based concurrency (often I/O-bound focus due to GIL), the multiprocessing module for process-based parallelism (bypassing the GIL for CPU-bound tasks), and potentially concurrent.futures which provides a common interface over both.

 - **C#**: C# offers a richer, more layered set of built-in libraries within the System.Threading and System.Threading.Tasks namespaces:

-    - System.Threading.Thread: Represents a low-level OS thread, offering direct control but generally less used for common tasks now.
+    - **System.Threading.Thread**: Represents a low-level OS thread, offering direct control but generally less used for common tasks now.

-    - System.Threading.ThreadPool: Provides a pool of managed worker threads, reducing the overhead of thread creation/destruction for short tasks.
+    - **System.Threading.ThreadPool**: Provides a pool of managed worker threads, reducing the overhead of thread creation/destruction for short tasks.

-    - Task Parallel Library (TPL - System.Threading.Tasks): This is the cornerstone of modern C# concurrency.
+    - **Task Parallel Library**: This is the cornerstone of modern C# concurrency.
 It introduces the Task and Task<TResult> abstractions, representing asynchronous operations.
 TPL includes high-level constructs like `Task.Run`, `Parallel.For`, and `Parallel.ForEach`, which often utilize the ThreadPool efficiently behind the scenes. async / await Keywords: Built upon the TPL, these keywords provide a vastly simplified syntax for writing asynchronous (especially I/O-bound) code that is non-blocking and highly readable.

-### Memory Model
+## Memory Model

 - **Python**: While Python manages memory, the details of its memory model regarding visibility and reordering across threads are less formally specified than in C#.

 - **C#**: C# and .NET adhere to a more formally defined memory model (ECMA/ISO standards).
 This provides stronger guarantees about how memory operations (reads and writes) become visible to other threads and how instruction reordering might occur, leading to potentially more predictable behavior in complex concurrent scenarios across different hardware architectures.
 (Note: Deep understanding requires delving into memory barriers and volatile semantics, often handled implicitly by higher-level C# constructs).

-### Type System
+## Type System

 - **Python**: Python's dynamic typing offers flexibility but means type-related errors (e.g., passing incorrect data types to threads) might only surface at runtime.

 - **C#**: C#'s static typing allows the compiler to catch many type errors before runtime.
 In concurrent programming, this can help prevent certain classes of bugs related to data sharing and communication between threads or tasks, as type mismatches are detected early.

-## Creating and Using Threads in C#
+# 11.3 Creating and Using Threads in C#

-TODO

-### System.Threading.Thread Class
+## System.Threading.Thread Class

 This class, located in the System.Threading namespace, represents a managed thread within your .NET application.
 Each instance of Thread corresponds to an underlying operating system thread.

-### Creating Threads
+## Creating Threads

 You create a thread by instantiating the Thread class, passing it a delegate that represents the method the thread will execute.
 There are a few ways to specify this method:

-### 1) Using ThreadStart Delegate
+## 1) Using ThreadStart Delegate

 For methods that take no parameters and return void.
+Note that this example follows the same Create, Start, Join pattern as threads in Python.

 ```C#
 using System;